What is a Move-Out Inspection?

 Evaluate the Local Competition and Begin Marketing

-Pre-leasing before the current tenants leave is a great way to limit vacancy time.
-Check out the local competition and adjust your desired rental rate so it aligns with the area.
-It is good to begin marketing 30 to 45 days before the current tenants move out date.
 Just be sure to allow yourself enough time to complete the turnover.
 Depending on the time of year, overall condition, or how many properties you have, turnover may take as little as a few days up to a few weeks.
-Either way, make sure you do not set an availability date you cannot deliver on.
+Either way, ensure you do not set an availability date you cannot deliver on.

 Schedule and Complete the Move-Out Checklist